-spanning-tree This command configures the system to flood BPDUs to all other ports on the system-bpdu-flooding switch or just to all other ports in the same VLAN when spanning tree is disabled globally on the switch or disabled on a specific port.
+spanning-tree This command configures the system to flood BPDUs to all other ports on the switch or just to all other ports in the same VLAN when spanning tree is disabled globally on the switch or disabled on a specific port.
 Use the no form to restore the default.